Keyboard shortcuts

 Config Templates

-The command writes templates under config/<root_config_name>/.
-If --output receives a path, only the file name is used.
-If no output file name is provided, the command writes config/<root_config_name>/<root_config_name>.example.yaml.
+The command writes templates to the output path specified by --output.
+If no --output is provided, the command writes config/<root_config_name>/<root_config_name>.example.yaml.
 Add --schema schemas/myapp.schema.json to bind generated TOML, YAML, JSON, and JSON5 templates to generated JSON Schemas.
 Split YAML templates bind the matching section schema.
 The command also writes the root and section schemas to the selected schema path.

 Generate root and section JSON Schemas:

-Without --output, config-schema writes the root schema to config/<root_config_name>/<root_config_name>.schema.json.
+Without --output, generate-schema writes the root schema to config/<root_config_name>/<root_config_name>.schema.json.

 Validate the complete runtime config tree: